-Greenspan, Martin National Bureau of Standards.
+Greenspan, Martin National Institute of Standards and Technology, Gaithersburg, Maryland.

 - Damped oscillations

 - Hysteresis damping